+ What is a Landing Page?

 And as long as you’ve done a good job of researching your target audience and driving the right traffic to the page, you’ll hit the nail on the head.

-The final tip is to keep your copy short and tight.
+The final tip is to keep your copy short, tight & eye catching.

 Long, dense paragraphs don’t work.
 They overwhelm people and fail to properly convey meaningful ideas.

-To win with landing page copy, use lots of one-sentence paragraphs, short phrases, and spatial separation.
+To win with effective landing page copy, use lots of one-sentence paragraphs, short phrases, and spatial separation.

 As the world’s best marketers say: Let your copy breathe!

-You can follow every single one of the tips and best practices outlined in this article, but that doesn’t necessarily mean they’re going to work for your brand, your product, or your CTA.
+You can follow every single one of the tips and best practices outlined in this article, but that doesn’t necessarily mean they’re going to work for your brand, your product, or your call to action (CTA).

 Every situation is different and there are hundreds (if not thousands) of variables in play.